 If you’re wondering if today is Inklings day or why there’s a book about Tolkien at the beginning of the month.
 No fear and need to wonder what the book blog world is coming to.

 Just kidding, I know there wasn’t a soul out there with that reaction, but I confess it feels funny posting about a book and it’s not for the monthly Inklings Series.
-Anyway, I’ve been reading quite a few more books about Tollers and Jack for the Podcast (which I know it’s only one episode in, but I’m loving it!) and who am I not to share awesome books?
+Anyway, I’ve been reading quite a few more books about Tollers and Jack for the Podcast (which I know it’s , but I’m loving it!) and who am I not to share awesome books?

 Amazing & Extraordinary Facts: J.R.R.
 Tolkien is the authoritative collection of facts about the man behind Middle-earth, and his remarkably detailed imaginative world of Hobbits and Elves.